iOS code signing

 Step 2.
 Connecting the Apple Developer Portal integration for your team/account

-The Apple Developer Portal integration can be enabled in User settings > Integrations for personal projects and in Team settings > Team integrations for projects shared in the team (if you’re the team owner).
-This allows you to conveniently use the same credentials for automatic code signing across different apps and workflows.
+The Apple Developer Portal integration can be enabled in Teams > Personal Account > Integrations for personal projects and in Teams > Your Team Name > Team integrations for projects shared in the team (if you’re the team owner).
+This allows you to conveniently use the same access credentials for automatic code signing and publishing across different apps and workflows.

 - In the list of available integrations, click the Connect button for Developer Portal.